 - 2.1 The Chair has delegated authority to deal with all potential breaches of the Code, unless the allegation relates to him/her.
 In that event, the Vice Chair should take on the responsibilities that the protocol allocates to the Chair.
-It may be necessary to ask other Members of the Committee to take on responsibilities should the allegation relate to both the Chair and Vice Chair. - 2.2 The Chair should consult with other office-bearers (or Members of the Committee) to instruct, progress and conclude internal and external investigations carried out in accordance with this protocol. - 2.3 The Scheme of Delegation identifies who has primary responsibility for overseeing the management of alleged breaches of the Code of Conduct (Standing Orders Policy, Page 42, Appendix 2).
+It may be necessary to ask other Members of the Committee to take on responsibilities should the allegation relate to both the Chair and Vice Chair.
+In exceptional circumstances (for example particularly complex or sensitive issues), it may be helpful for the Chair to be supported by the RSL's solicitor or another trusted external adviser.
+In such circumstances, the solicitor/adviser may by agreement fulfil duties otherwise undertaken by the Chair, but will always be accountable to the Chair and governing body.
+The references to "Chair" throughout this protocol, as they relate to the investigation and management of complaints, should be interpreted as applying to whoever is charged with carrying out / overseeing the specific responsibilities. - 2.2 The Chair should consult with other office-bearers (or Members of the Committee) to instruct, progress and conclude internal and external investigations carried out in accordance with this protocol. - 2.3 The Scheme of Delegation identifies who has primary responsibility for overseeing the management of alleged breaches of the Code of Conduct.
+It is important to ensure that anyone who may be called upon to exercise these responsibilities is provided with appropriate training and/or support.